AlexaIsaks/Recreate-Netflix/README.md

 <h1 align="center">Recreate Netflix</h1>

-Recreate any published webpage to the best you can.
-Netflix webpage was chosen for this Task.
+Recreate any published webpage as best as you can.
+Netflix webpage was chosen for this task.

 ## Table of Contents